Center for Citizen Initiatives: History

-and to a wide list of US Congressmen, think tanks, business and civic leaders throughout the country.
+The organization began when a group of Americans led by Sharon Tennison went to the Soviet Union in 1983 to talk with ordinary people there.
+When they returned, they spoke about their trip publicly, then formed a nonprofit organization called the Centre for U.S.-U.S.S.R.
+Initiatives (CUUI).
+The nonprofit's travel program took 1,000 American citizens to the Soviet Union on the condition that they would spend six months speaking about their experience afterward.
+In 1987 the organization began bringing people from the Soviet Union to the United States as part of a program called "Soviets, Meet Middle America" (SMMA).
+While initially the organization largely brought Communist Party officials on these trips, after working with Gennadi Alferenko they were able to bring the friends they had made during previous visits instead, a notable feat since most non-Communist Party members were not able to travel internationally.
+Some of the events put on as part of the program were protested by American anti-communist activists.
+Despite that, participants in the program reacted positively and came away from it with fewer negative stereotypes about their counterparts.

+The Center for Citizen Initiatives also started several programs in the Soviet Union, such as the Productivity Enhancement Program, which was a business and entrepreneurship education program.
+The program ended due to financial difficulty in 2009, after the termination of State Department grants and the global financial crisis.

 Support for Russian Leader

 While advocating for peace, Tennison has repeatedly championed Russia’s President.
 For example, in 2018, she wrote, “Putin isn’t the problem, friends.
 The problem is the projection of our own ‘shadow’ on Putin and Russia.”
 In September 2020, Tennison observed, “Putin seems to ignore detractors and continues efforts to create venues to bring peoples and countries together despite vilifications.”
 And the day after Russia’s invasion of Ukraine, Tennison posted, “I am deeply concerned about a NATO country being on Russia’s borders in Ukraine … As for Putin’s current dilemma, I’m sorry he felt he had to intervene in Ukraine!”

-Funding

-Membership drives, small and large philanthropists, American foundations (The C.S Mott Foundation, Atlantic Philanthropies, the Rockefeller Brothers, the MacArthur Foundation, and numerous family and smaller foundations), and USAID and the U.S. Department of State have all contributed strongly to CCI's financial base over the years.